ncmd/spike/ReadMe.md

 # Usage

-- run `./spike-server run`
+- run `./server run`

+- if you want to run spike as daemon, use `nohup ./server run > spike.log &`

-- point your browser to http://locahost:5555/ (or whatever APP_PORT you configured)
+- point your browser to http://localhost:5555/ (or whatever APP_PORT you configured)
-- the navigation
+- the navigation should be self-explaining

 # Links